Foot-and-mouth disease is prohibited matter under the Biosecurity Act 2014.

 - decontamination of facilities, products and things to limit the spread of the virus

-- a public awareness campaign
+- a public information campaign

 - Foot-and-mouth disease information for veterinarians